AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_dev.rst

 .. tip::

-   At the time this is being edited (March 2025), the default branch for GSAS-II is called ``master`` but most development is being done on the branch called ``main`` and periodically updates are made to copy development and bug fixes from the ``master`` branch to ``main``.
-At some point in the next month or two, we hope to make ``main`` the default branch and retire ``master``.
-Development tasks are encouraged on the ``main`` branch rather than ``master``.
+   At the time this is being edited (late April, 2025), the default branch for GSAS-II is being changed from ``master`` to a branch called ``main``.
+Development tasks should be made on the ``main`` branch rather than ``master``, but if changes are made to ``master`` they can be merged into ``main`` on a case-by-case basis if requested.

+While bug fixes are sometimes applied directly to the ``main`` branch (and previously the ``master`` branch).
+The better way to make changes to GSAS-II is to make a private copy of the ``main`` branch on GitHub, this private copy is called a "fork."
+When you have a working version with the changes or additions that you want to make, you then issue an invitation to have your changes incorporated into the ``main`` branch.
+That invitation is called a "pull request" on GitHub, as you wish to have your changes pulled into the central GSAS-II version.
+You are very much encouraged to try your hand at working on improvements to GSAS-II.

-This section describes the steps needed so that if edits or additions are made to the GSAS-II code, those changes can be submitted to be included in future updates.
-This process is known as creating a "pull request" on GitHub.
-To do this "fork a copy" of the GSAS-II repository in your own GitHub account.
-This means you will establish a private copy of GSAS-II and when you have reached a good point to share what you have done, you can provide access to your work via something called a "pull request."
-From the pull request the GSAS-II developers can consider including your changes into the main distribution.
+This documentation section describes the steps needed to "fork a copy" of the GSAS-II repository in your own GitHub account.
+This means you will establish a private copy of GSAS-II.
+When you have reached a good point to share what you have done, and provide a "pull request" it allows the GSAS-II developers access to your working version so that the changes can be considered and potentially included into the main distribution.

 Note that since you can have multiple copies of GSAS-II installed on your computer, or use the git command to quickly switch between different versions of GSAS-II in a single installation (branches with git), it is easy to get back to the distributed version of GSAS-II, so there is no danger of breaking GSAS-II in some way that would be hard to fix.
 At worst you can discontinue work on a messed up branch and start again.
-You are very much encouraged to try your hand at working on improvements to GSAS-II.

 The steps needed to establish a development version of GSAS-II are outlined below.
 I am still learning my way around some of this, so let me know about problems or better ways to do things.